eli-fidele/thesis-taqi/README.md

 ## The 'mixtimes' package

-The RMAT package is a package developed tandem with this thesis.
+The mixtimes package is a package developed tandem with this thesis.
 Its primary functionality includes:

 - Simulating various stochastic random matrices
 - Simulating and visualizing mixing time statistics on a random batch of points in a stochastic setting